What is Ketamine?

 Prolonged use of Ketamine eventually alters brain chemistry.
 So, individuals may find it very difficult to discontinue using it on their own.
 As it disrupts normal activities, it can leave individuals feeling as if they are detached from reality.
 They cannot engage in meaningful daily tasks, significantly impacting their quality of life.

 Many people addicted to Ketamine take higher doses for the same high.
-This increases their risks of overdose and serious health consequences, including cognitive impairments or bladder problems.
+This increases their risk of overdose and serious health consequences, including cognitive impairments or bladder problems.

 Why is Ketamine Addictive?

-As Ketamine is known to act on the brain’s reward system.
-It releases the chemical dopamine – said to be the “feel-good” chemical.
+Ketamine is known to act on the brain’s reward system.
+It releases the chemical dopamine, said to be the “feel-good” chemical.
 It is basically considered addictive.
 Ketamine is a recreational medicine that makes the person who ingests it euphoric and dissociative.
 This may be pleasurable for people and highly inviting for repeated intake.

 After a little time, the brain gets used to these effects.
-Thus, tolerance develops in the user, with the requirement of a large amount of Ketamine to achieve the attained high.
-This increasing dosage further escalates the risk toward dependence and addiction.
+Thus, tolerance develops in the user, with the requirement of a large amount of Ketamine to achieve the desired high.
+This increasing dosage further escalates the risk of dependence and addiction.

 What are the symptoms of Ketamine addiction?